Feodor0090/njtai/README.md

 - 16+ mb of VRAM to use HWA view

 ### Processor units
 We don't use any special units.
 Everything is done on CPU, HWA view can use your GPU if device's M3G implementation supports it.
-Most Symbian 9.1/9.2 devices with ~300mHz CPUs are too weak to normally work with large images, so prepare to lags.
+Most Symbian 9.1/9.2 devices with ~300mHz CPUs are too weak to normally work with large images, so you should be ready to face huge stutters.

 ### JVM capabilities
 - MIDP 2.0/2.1